 Applications must demonstrate, and not merely state, how and when the project will maintain, enhance, and modernize the multimodal freight transportation system.
+This can include bringing vulnerable or aging freight infrastructure to a state of good repair.
 The nexus to freight must be clear for projects to score highly in this criterion.
 For example, if a project proposes to enhance or improve railroad track and infrastructure, the application should state the impact of the project on corridor reliability and capacity, including impacts on all corridor users.